Bertie2011/DataPackChecker/README.md

    > A relative path is saved, so collaboration isn't a problem.
    > The .xml file will be detected automatically if it's in the same folder as the .dll file.
 4. Create classes subclassing from `CheckerRule`.
    > Besides required overriding of abstract members, there are also virtual members you might want to explore and override.
    > Note that each rule is executed in its own thread, so your code **must be thread-safe**.
 As a rule of thumb, your rule should be stateless.
 This means that your rule does not save any data and one run cannot be influenced by another run.
    > The **identifier** that users will specify in their configuration consists of the fully qualified class name (`This.Is.The.Namespace.Rule1`).

 ### Running
 1. Create a new gitignored folder or symbolic link in the solution folder.
-Use this folder to access a download of the [Data Pack Checker](https://github.com/Bertie2011/DataPackChecker/releases).
+Use this folder to store and access a download of the [Data Pack Checker](https://github.com/Bertie2011/DataPackChecker/releases).
 This folder will later be referred to as **`<DPC>`**.
 2. Go to `Project` > `Properties` > `Build Events` > `Post-build event command line`, enter the following commands and make it only run if project output is updated:
 ```Batchfile
 xcopy "$(TargetDir)\$(TargetName).dll" "..\<DPC>\Rules" /Y /D /I